NIC0NIC0NI/json/README.md

 # JSON
-A simple JSON parser in Rust.
-Practice purpose.
+A simple JSON parser in Rust, together with utilities, like a macro that implements JSON literal.

 ## Use
 ### Example